 With a consistent focus on delivering the highest quality products, the Cowgirl Creamery team has an in-house quality assurance team and consults 3rd party inspectors to ensure they are maintaining best in class food safety standards.

 The QA team ensures proper environmental conditions are maintained across every stage of the supply chain.
 The team regularly check Samsara's reports which show historical temperatures.
 The reports are automatically run and delivered via email, and can be exported for inspections.

 Between the rapidly growing product line, daily deliveries, and over seven thousand square feet of refrigeration full of cheese, Cunnie has a lot to look after.
-She notes that Samsara while does a lot to improve the buisness, it ultimately provides her the peace of mind that everything is working as it should.
+She notes that while Samsara does a lot to improve the business, it ultimately provides her the peace of mind that everything is working as it should.